-It pays to think ahead and Christmas is right around the corner!
-It may not feel like it but you are running out of time to optimise your Search strategy.
+It pays to think ahead, and Christmas is right around the corner!
+It may not feel like it, but you are running out of time to optimise your Christmas SEO strategy.

 Although June is months away from Christmas, by the time you have determined your ideal keywords list with the optimal CPC to maximise sales for your target ROI, itâ€™s Boxing Day!

 Retailers should be prepared to optimise against a moving target as user searches fluctuate in the lead-up to Christmas, while most of all your competitors are making a constant budget and CPC changes.

 The best preparation for any seasonal user search behaviour and competitor bid changes is to look at last yearâ€™s performance in the lead-up to Christmas.
 If you have two or more years of seasonal data, even better!
 Overlay as many years of data as possible, consider both numbers of days to Christmas and day-of-the-week and build a model for expected traffic, CPC, revenue and ROI to inform your campaign optimisation, budget and revenue run-rate for this yearâ€™s festive season.